66kesara99/OR_Gate_Numpy_NN/README.md

-# OR_Gate_Numpy_NN
-OR gate using Neural Network from the scratch using Numpy.
+# OR Gate using Neural Network from the Scratch with Numpy

 To run open the OR_Gate.ipynp using jupyter.
 Or run the OR_Gate.py.